Wampanoag: Language and revival

 The Wampanoag originally spoke Wôpanâak, a dialect of the Massachusett language, which belongs to the Algonquian languages family.
 The first Bible published in America was a 1663 translation into Wampanoag by missionary John Eliot.
-He created an orthography which he taught to the Wampanoag.
+He created an orthography, which he taught to the Wampanoag.
 Many became literate, using Wampanoag for letters, deeds, and historic documents.

 The rapid decline of Wampanoag speakers began after the American Revolution.
 Neal Salisbury and Colin G. Calloway suggest that New England Indian communities suffered from gender imbalances at this time due to premature male deaths, especially due to warfare and their work in the hazardous trades of whaling and shipping.
 They posit that many Wampanoag women married outside their linguistic groups, making it difficult for them to maintain the various Wampanoag dialects.

 Jessie Little Doe Baird, a member of the Mashpee Wampanoag Tribe, founded the Wôpanâak Language Reclamation Project in 1993.
 They have taught some children, who have become the first speakers of Wôpanâak in more than a century.
 The project is training teachers to reach more children and to develop a curriculum for a Wôpanâak-based school.
 Baird has developed a 10,000-word Wôpanâak-English dictionary by consulting archival Wôpanâak documents and using linguistic methods to reconstruct unattested words.
+For this project she was awarded a $500,000.00 grant from the Macarthur Fellows in 2010.
 She has also produced a grammar, collections of stories, and other books.
 Mashpee High School began a course in 2018 teaching the language.